tpadjen/civ-vii-mod-options-api/README.md

 //   * addChangeListener((value) => void) - listen for changes to the value
 export const myFirstOption = Options.addModOption({
     id: 'my-first-option',        // internal use, unique within your namespace
-    category: CategoryType.Game,  // which tab should it show up in?
+    category: CategoryType.Mods,  // which tab should it show up in (Mods recommended)?
     group: MOD_OPTIONS_GROUP,     // which group should it be in?
     type: OptionType.Checkbox,    // what type of option is it (API only tested with checkbox for now)
     defaultValue: true,           // what should the initial value be?